adiwg/mdEditor-doc/record/edit/record-funding/allocation.md

 * The **Source **is the original sources of funds.

 * **Recipient **describes the recipient of the funds

-  * If there are multiple recipients, user must add separate funding allocations for each recipient.
+  * _If there are multiple recipients, user must add separate funding allocations for each recipient._

 * The** Matching** check box refers to matching funds or in-kind services.

+  * _Matching funds should be broken down into separate funding providers, in order to show what partners are supporting the work._

 > ![](/assets/NoteSmall.png)When matching is checked: Description** **funds/contribution details will be matched with the organization that provided the funds.